alnever/estate/readme.md

 ### 2019-01-31

-- Estates: view and edit created
-- Delete for estates was implemented as soft delete.
-Now, it uses a special field 'deleted'.
-TODO:: change the realization using standard Laravel mechanism.
-- All CRUD operations for Estates are finished.
+- The CRUD operations for Estates are implemented.
+- To delete estates objects, soft deleting is used with standard mechanics of Laravel.
 - The search form for Estates was created.

-It allows to search estates by type, status/stage, locations, realtors, and prices.
+TODO:: restore deleted objects!